VictorWuyueXia/franka3-sonopet-ros2/.reference/tmp-prompt.md

 + re-select last X-Y, find new Z

 - run alias
-- save config, time format
+- save config, time format, save at start&end of raster, only start and end timestamp
+- stop motion adhere to speed limit
 - dig-in distance in raster patch (0-2mm)
 - IK then FK to check accuracy by supervisor
 - what happens if I publish another point while motion